 Pacem in Terris (Latin for “Peace on Earth”) is a 46-year-old, interfaith, independent, member-supported non-profit organization based in Wilmington, Delaware.
 Its work embodies a creative mix of hope and vision with pragmatic education and positive action.

-Pacem in Terris (Latin for “Peace on Earth”) was founded by an interfaith group or clergy, business leaders and academics (Rabbi Herbert Drooz, Rabbi Jacob Kraft, Rev. Albert Nielson, Msgr.
+Pacem in Terris (Latin for “Peace on Earth”) was founded by an interfaith group of clergy and business leaders (Rabbi Herbert Drooz, Rabbi Jacob Kraft, Rev. Albert Nielson, Msgr.
 Thomas Reese, Richard Rhoads, and Charles Robinson) in Wilmington, Delaware in 1967.
 For 47 years it has facilitated the active participation of people and organizations on issues and projects relevant to the quest for peace, justice, and sustainability throughout the world.
 It is an independent, member-supported non-profit organization whose work embodies a creative mix of hope and vision with pragmatic education and positive action.

 Pacem Education is a series of experiential programs that provide students with perspective and information about critical peace, justice and environmental issues confronting our world.
 Most programs are available in grade-appropriate formats for Middle School, high School and college level students.
 All are interactive, fast-paced, and involve the student.

 There are six Pacem Education Programs:

 Pacem Leadership Game: Leaders Now Not Later

 World PeaceGame: Waging Peace

 Climate ChangeGame: Global Weirding

 Global Solutions Lab: Real World Problems and Solutions

 Global Perspectives: Seeing the Forest Not the Tree